You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Physical sunscreen, also known as mineral sunscreen, acts like a shield on the skin (rather than a sponge), according to the AAD.
 This type of sunscreen contains active ingredients like titanium dioxide and zinc oxide, which sit on the skin’s surface and deflect the sun’s rays.
-While mineral sunscreen is typically thicker than chemical sunscreen, a bit harder to rub in, and might leave a white residue behind, it is the smarter choice for those with sensitive skin, per the AAD.
+While physical sunscreen is typically thicker than chemical sunscreen, a bit harder to rub in, and might leave a white residue behind, it is the smarter choice for those with sensitive skin, per the AAD.